 By the same author

-Spirituality and Health: Multidisciplinary Explorations, Augustine Meier, editor, Thomas St. James O’Connor, editor, and Peter L. VanKatwyk, editor
+Spirituality and Health: Multidisciplinary Explorations, Augustine Meier, Thomas St. James O’Connor, and Peter L. VanKatwyk, editors

 Clinical Pastoral Supervision and the Theology of Charles Gerkin, Thomas St. James O’Connor